Abhishek-cri/Solidity-SmartContracts/README.md

 # Solidity-SmartContracts
-A simple smart contract to add money and transfer in case if owner died
+A simple smart contract to add money and transfer in case if ownership exchange